JamesCalingo/blog/posts/a_tour_of_a_tour_of_go/part_1.md

 )
 ```

-There is one other important thing to consider: In Go, things exported from other packages to where we’re calling them are capitalized (or, in technical terms, PascalCase).
+There is one other important thing to consider: In Go, things exported to or from other packages are capitalized (or, in technical terms, PascalCase).
 For example, if we wanted pi from Go’s `math` package, the way to import it is as `math.Pi` (as opposed to something like JavaScript’s `Math.PI`; if you’re wondering why “PI” is in all caps I think I know why but I’ll explain later).

 ### Functions